The Van Alen

 Lift protection curtains

 All three lifts have hooks fitted for protection curtains.
-If you are proposing to use one of the lifts to move furniture or building materials or to do anything else that might damage the lift then please ask the Housekeeping Manager or a director to install the protection curtains.
+If you are proposing to use one of the lifts to move furniture or building materials or to do anything else that might damage the lift then please ask the housekeeper to install the protection curtains.

 Mail and parcel delivery

 Mail is delivered, by the Post Office, to the mail boxes in the lobby of each block.
 There is a parcel bin and letterbox by the main entrance door on Marine Parade.
 It is in the front left hand corner, near the New Madeira Hotel.
 Parcels can be placed in the secure box by delivery drivers.
-Please ask GSP for the code to unlock the bottom access door.
-If you access the box, please place any parcels in the box that are not yours, on the reception desk.
+Please ask David Brown for the code to unlock the bottom access door.
+If you access the box, please place any parcels in the box that are not yours, on the reception desk, out of sight.
 There is a bar code in the parcel flap that delivery drivers can scan in lieu of a signature.

 Moving in or out